 Beyond-Sniff consists of an extensible number of services and tools.
 It is beyond the scope of this paper to give a comprehensive overview of them.
-Figure 5 provides an architecture overview, which also shows some of the important services and tools.
+Figure 5 provides an architecture overview that also shows a number of important services and tools.